scrapy/scrapy/scrapy/trunk/docs/ref/settings.rst

 Default: ``False``

-Wether to enable group settings where spiders pull their settings from.
+Whether to enable group settings where spiders pull their settings from.

 .. setting:: GROUPSETTINGS_MODULE